Azure-Samples/frontdoor-app-gateway-path-limit-bypass/README.md

 |**Backend settings**|appGatewayBackendHttpSettings|
 |**Backend target**|App02|

-Click Add.
+7. Click Add.
-Final result shoud be somehting like this:
+8. Final result shoud be somehting like this:

 ![Environment](./media/rule05.png)

-Final, click in Add, to Add entire Routing Rule with paths:
+9. Final, click in Add, to Add entire Routing Rule with paths to App01 and App02

+### Configure Application Gateway appgtw-B for Segment B
+Now, repeat the last sections to configure the Application Gateway for Segment B

 #### Creating Front Door
 ```bash